sevvandi/sevvandi.github.io/_pages/about.md

 My research ethos is that applied and methodological research should go hand in hand and strive for a harmonious balance.
 Often applications point to a research gap, driving the cog wheels of methodological research.
 Over the years, machine learning has become broader with deepening intersections with other disciplines, especially with mathematics.
 I am interested in many branches of applied mathematics that have these intersections.

-# We know the research problems of today cannot be solved with one hammer.
-We need a multitude of tools, with different disciplines coming together to solve these complex problems.
-My research journey has made this abundantly clear to me.